Quick answer

 1 µg/mL = 1 ng/µL (same numeric value).

-Ratio interpretation depends on the assay; this page does not make definitive judgments.
+Ratio interpretation depends on the assay; this calculator does not make definitive judgments.

 Export (copy / CSV / LaTeX / share URL)